ruhoh/ruhoh.com/docs/2/pages.md

 ### Add Tags

-Add one or more tags to a resource by including them into the resource's YAML meta-data.
+Add one or more tags to a page by including them into the page's YAML meta-data.
 This is the YAML block at the top of the file:

     ---